Driver fatigue management

 For interstate bus and truck drivers only

-Do you travel outside Western Australia or the Northern Territory?
+Do you travel outside of Western Australia or the Northern Territory?

-In 2014 the Heavy Vehicle National Law introduced new nationally consistent Heavy Vehicle Driver Fatigue laws in all Australian Jurisdictions (with the exception of WA and the NT where the Heavy Vehicle National Law has not been adopted).
+In 2014, the Heavy Vehicle National Law introduced new nationally consistent heavy vehicle driver fatigue laws in all Australian Jurisdictions (except for WA and the NT where the Heavy Vehicle National Law has not been adopted).

 Note: If the driver base is not recorded, the driver base will be taken to be the garaged address of the regulated heavy vehicle.

-To assist drivers travelling outside of Western Australia and the Northern Territory an arrangement has been made for the work diaries to be issued at a number of Western Australian Driver and Vehicle Services Centres.
+To assist drivers travelling outside of Western Australia and the Northern Territory, an arrangement has been made for the work diaries to be issued at several Western Australian Driver and Vehicle Services Centres.

 Where to obtain a National Driver Work Diary